Pavasarininkai: Members

 Members of Pavasaris could only be unmarried people ages 15 to 40.
 The organization was mostly active through local groups (kuopa), often organized in a single rural location.
 Local priests supported such groups and acted as their spiritual leaders.
 These groups were grouped into districts and regions, established in 1923–1924.
 There were 85 groups and 6,800 members in 1919.
 In 1925, there were 469 groups divided into 28 districts and four regions based on the ethnographic regions of Lithuania.
 In 1927, the regions were reorganized to match up with the newly established dioceses of Kaunas, Kaišiadorys, Panevėžys, Telšiai, and Vilkaviškis.
 Each diocese had a priest dedicated to youth organizations.
 In 1929, there were 648 groups and a total of about 56,000 members.
-From 1933, the groups started splitting into separate women and men groups.
+In 1933, the groups started splitting into separate women's and men's branches.
 In that year, there were 418 women groups, 329 men groups, and 287 mixed groups.
 In 1940, there were more than 90,000 members in 615 women and 618 men groups.